 ALES students will additionally be eligible for the Scotiabank Grant of up to $1000 to support this tour.

-For 2020, the Faculty of ALES has made extra efforts to make the Mexico tour available for more students to apply through the generous gift of a donor.
+The Faculty of ALES has made extra efforts to make the Mexico tour available for more students to apply through the generous gift of a donor.
 Successful applicants will be funded another $500 in addition to the Scotiabank Grant.

 How to Apply: